Ircama/osm-carto-tutorials/pages/41_updating-data.md

 ## Introduction

-This page provides a basic description of the standard procedure to keep the local PostgreSQL/PostGIS database in sync with OpenStreetMap as data is progressively updated to OSM.
-The information here provided is general and not necessarily comprehensive, also in the consideration that the main scope of this site is to provide tutorials to set-up a development environment of *OpenStreetMap Carto* and offer recommendations to edit the style.
+This is a basic description of the standard procedure to keep the local PostgreSQL/PostGIS database in sync with OpenStreetMap as data is progressively updated to OSM.
+The information here provided is general and not necessarily comprehensive, also considering that the main scope of this site is to provide tutorials to set-up a development environment of *OpenStreetMap Carto* and offer recommendations to edit the style.

-After the initial load of a [PBF extract](https://wiki.openstreetmap.org/wiki/PBF_Format) (or of the whole "planet") into the PostgreSQL/PostGIS database, in order to keep data up to date, OpenStreetMap offers minutely, hourly and daily change files in compressed xml format, also called [diff files, or replication diffs, or osmChange files](https://wiki.openstreetmap.org/wiki/Planet.osm/diffs), periodically collecting uploaded and closed [changesets](https://wiki.openstreetmap.org/wiki/Changeset) (where each changeset groups single edits like additions, updates, changes, deletions of features).
+After the initial load of a [PBF extract](https://wiki.openstreetmap.org/wiki/PBF_Format) (or of the whole "planet") into the PostgreSQL/PostGIS database, in order to keep data up to date, OpenStreetMap offers minutely, hourly and daily change files in compressed xml format, also called [diff files, or replication diffs, or osmChange files](https://wiki.openstreetmap.org/wiki/Planet.osm/diffs), periodically collecting uploaded and closed [changesets](https://wiki.openstreetmap.org/wiki/Changeset) (where each *changeset* groups single edits like additions, updates, changes, deletions of features).

 A number of tools have been developed to get, analyze and process incremental OpenStreetMap update files into a PostGIS database.
 Among them, some notable ones are: